 We all know how important exercise is to our overall health.
 While putting in the time to exercise is important, you also need to monitor how hard you’re working.

-One way to track your effort is with the RPE or Rate of Perceived Exertion scale.
+One way to track your effort is with the .
 This method of measuring activity intensity level is also referred to as the Borg Rating of Perceived Exertion scale.

 Certified personal trainer, Jacquelyn Baston, LMT, CSCS, NSCA-CPT says the RPE is a subjective measure of how hard a person feels like they’re working during physical activity.
 “This observation is based on elevated heart rate, increased breathing, and muscle fatigue,” she explains.

 These observations correspond to a scale where the higher the number reported, the more intense the exercise, says Baston.
 This is a very simple, yet fairly accurate way to monitor and guide exercise intensity.

 It’s important to remember that there’s a slight difference between the and the RPE scale.
 To get a better understanding of the difference between the two, Baston says to think of it this way: